The 13 Must-Sees in Downtown Lisbon for an Incredible Day

 7. Santa Justa elevator

-The Santa Justa Elevator is one of Lisbon’s most iconic landmarks and a must-see for any tourist.
-It is situated in the heart of Baixa, not far from Rossio.
+The Santa Justa Elevator is one of Lisbon’s most iconic landmarks and a must-see if you’re walking the center.
+It is in the heart of Baixa, not far from Rossio.
 Built in 1902 in the same style as the Eiffel Tower, it was designed by renowned engineer Raoul Mesnier du Ponsard and stands 45 meters tall.

-It stands out among its surroundings with its Neo-Gothic style and wrought iron structure – the perfect way to catch a bird’s eye view of Lisbon.
+It stands out among its surroundings with its Neo-Gothic style and wrought iron structure – it’s one of the most instagrammable spots in town, and the perfect way to catch a bird’s eye view of Lisbon.

 At the top, there is an observation deck that provides breathtaking views of the city and river below.
 It will take you up to the Praça do Carmo, across a 25 m overhead walkway.